BestTimesToVisit.com Logo

 safety

-Be mindful of your surroundings, especially in crowded areas like the Pelourinho or on public beaches.
-Avoid flashing expensive jewelry or electronics, and keep your valuables secure.
-If you're unsure about a neighborhood, ask your hotel or a trusted local for advice.
+Be aware of your surroundings, especially in crowded areas like the Pelourinho and along the waterfront.
+Avoid flashing expensive jewelry or electronics, and keep your bag secured.
+If someone approaches you offering unsolicited help or a 'free' tour, politely decline; they often expect payment afterward.

 culture